inex/ixp-manager-docs-md/docs/dev/ci.md

 1. [PHP Unit](http://phpunit.de/) for standard unit tests;
 2. [Laravel Dusk](https://laravel.com/docs/5.6/dusk) for browser based tests.

+We also use [Psalm](https://psalm.dev/) for static code analysis.

-We won't be aggressively writing tests for the existing codebase but will add tests as appropriate as we continue development.
-What follows is some basic instructions on how to set up tests and an overview (or links) to some of the tests we have implemented.
+The following are basic instructions on how to set up tests and an overview (or links) to some of the tests we have implemented.

-**DISCLAIMER:** This is not a tutorial on unit testing, phpunit, Laravel Dusk or anything else.
+**DISCLAIMER:** This is not a tutorial on unit testing, phpunit, Laravel Dusk, Psalm or anything else.
 If you have no experience with these tools, please read up on them elsewhere first.

 ## Setting Up PHPUnit Tests